 ETMC offers free seminar on movement disorders

-East Texas Medical Center will offer a free Knowledge First Forum on movement disorders with Dr. George Plotkin, with the ETMC Neurological Institute, on Tuesday, April 4, at noon in the ETMC Pavilion in Tyler.
+East Texas Medical Center will offer a free Knowledge First Forum on movement disorders with Dr. George Plotkin, with the ETMC Neurological Institute, noon April 4 in the ETMC Pavilion in Tyler.
 The phrase "movement disorders" refers to a group of neurological conditions that cause abnormal voluntary or involuntary movements, or slow, reduced movements.

 Start the conversation, or Read more at Tyler Morning Telegraph.